Lobi people: Background

-Lobi is a blanket term that refers to several closely related ethnic groups that comprise roughly 7% of the Burkinabe population, including the main Lobi proper, Birifor, Dagara, Dorossy, Dyan (aka Jãa), Gan and Tenbo/Loron (aka Lorhon, Teese, Teguessie and Thuuna).
+Lobi is a blanket term that refers to several closely related ethnic groups that comprise roughly 7% of the Burkinabe population, including the main Lobi proper, Birfor, Dagara, Dorossy, Dyan (aka Jãa), Gan and Tenbo/Loron (aka Lorhon, Teese, Teguessie and Thuuna).
 It is important to recognize that among them, only the Gan belong to a politically centralized, and royal, society.
 Other groups are commonly referred to as "acephalous," which is misleading, but is meant to signal the absence of centralized political authority.
 Traditions vary among the groups, but some share a common sense of identity through participation in an initiation ceremony called joro (or dyoro, which takes place every seven years.
 In terms of kinship, descent is bilineal.
 Many Lobi houses also share an architectural style, which consists of an earthen compound with walls made from horizontal courses.
 Most are single-story, and rarely include more than a few small, strategically placed holes to allow light in and to allow inhabitants to view the exterior surrounds.
 Historically, Lobi warriors used poisoned arrows to fend off attackers (including French colonists).
 Largely through the use of village and personal shrines, they also share animist beliefs in order to maintain a productive relationship with the spiritual world.
 They achieve this specifically through regular interaction with spirits called thila, which inhabit a wide range of natural areas and man-made objects, such as bateba, or anthropomorphic shrine figures that are now also well recognized in the art world.
 Thila are ambivalent beings that require regular offerings—via sacrifice—in exchange for a wide range of protective and benevolent actions.
 They are intermediaries with Thangba Yu, the remote Creator God.

 The name Lobi originates from two Lobiri words: lou (forest) and bi (children), meaning literally, "children of the forest".
 The Mouhoun River (also known as the Black Volta) is important to Lobi peoples for many reasons.
 In terms of migration history, it marks an escape from slave raiders in present-day Ghana.
 In myth, it symbolizes a dividing line between this world and the next.
 The Lobi crossed the Mounhoun centuries ago from east to west and settled in the lands and brought with them deep animist beliefs and superstition.
 According to Lobi legend, the spirits of the deceased must return across the river to rejoin their honorable ancestors in the ancient world.